typo3-themes/Vagrant.Themes/README.md

 - vagrant http://vagrantup.com/ (pick the latest version for your operating system)
 - git (windows: https://code.google.com/p/msysgit/)

-As visual git Desktop client i think sourcetree is the best choice, but you may also use tortoisegit on winows.
+As visual git Desktop client I think sourcetree is the best choice, but you may also use tortoisegit on windows.
 - http://www.sourcetreeapp.com/
 - https://code.google.com/p/tortoisegit/

 First Startup
 --------

-To power on the virtual maschines you need to switch to the commandline.
+To power on the virtual machines you need to switch to the commandline.
 Go into the git repository and run:

 ```bash